Number of regions created by random chords in the circle: Proving Central Limit Theorem by Stein's method

 and

-With a closer observation of (3) and (4), we find the Proposition 2.1, which will come useful in the following calculation. \begin{proposition} $(\mathbb{E}[A_{ij}])^2 < E[A_{ij}A_{ik}]$ at all times if $\theta$ is a continuous random variable.
+With a closer observation of (3) and (4), we find the Proposition 2.1, which will come useful in the following calculation. \begin{proposition} $(\mathbb{E}[A_{ij}])^2 < E[A_{ij}A_{ik}]$ regardless of our choice of probability distribution function $f$ if $\theta$ is a continuous random variable.
 The inequality also implies $A_{ij}$ and $A_{ik}$ are dependent. \end{proposition} \begin{proof} By symmetry,